crate/crate/docs/general/ddl/data-types.rst

 A one-byte character used internally for enumeration items in the :ref:`PostgreSQL system catalogs <postgres-pg_catalog>`.

-Specified as a signed integer in the range -128 to 127.
+Specified as a single-byte character.

 .. _type-oid: